 Talking about product development budget(s) can be uncomfortable.
 It is common for new clients to try to avoid the topic entirely.
 Commonly, clients feel that if they tell us what their development budget is, that they are ‘showing their cards’, or putting themselves at a disadvantage early on in the relationship.
 We all want the best deal we can get, whether we are buying a house, a car, or professional development services.

-But the new product development budget question is also an important input into the development process.
+But the budget question is also an important input into the development process.

 For the purposes of discussion, let’s define “Budget” as the amount of money required to take a product from the concept stage through to manufacturing startup.
 Let’s include design, engineering, design iteration, prototyping, optimization for production, regulatory testing, documentation, and tooling purchase in this figure.

 In the first or second conversation with businesses interested in having us help them, we bring up the question of the product development budget.
 Some businesses respond with a hard number, some respond with a dollars-per-month figure, and some respond by saying they want us to tell them what it will cost.

 The last is a circular reference in this case since many things can drive actual development cost.
 These things include: